 The muscular endurance day will be focused on higher repetition sets of callisthenic movements.
-This day will revolve around bodyweight exercises which will provide you with muscular endurance, stability, and coordination.
+This day will revolve around body weight exercises which will provide you with muscular endurance, stability, and coordination.
 During callisthenic workouts, rest 30 seconds between each exercise.
 Your cardiovascular conditioning and mobility workout, there are a multitude of options.
 You could choose activities such as swimming, rowing, or cycling.
-For the sake of programing, feel free to swap in your own cardio activity.
+For the sake of programs, feel free to swap in your own cardio activity.
 If you are willing to run on this day, the mileage will be very low, focused mostly on sprints and short distance runs of 2-4 miles.
 Sprints and short distance runs will alternate every week in this program.
 During sprints, take two minutes rest between each set.
-Always perform a warmup before every workout.
+Always perform a warm up before every workout.
 The distance runs should be run straight through and timed to track improvement.
 You will perform a short mobility routine after your run or sprints are completed.

 If you do not have a warm-up routine, The Everyday People Fitness Program: Monday – Strength Day

 The Everyday People Fitness Program: Friday – Muscular Endurance Day

 Push ups: 4 sets, stop 2 reps before muscle failure

 Pull ups: 4 sets, stop 1 rep before muscle failure